JordanMartinez/purescript-jordans-reference/21-Hello-World/06-Type-Level-Programming/ReadMe.md

 This folder assumes you have read through and are familiar with `Type Level Syntax`.
 If you aren't, go and read through that first.

-In the upcoming folder, `Application Structure`, there are a few concepts that are easier to understand if you already understand how type-level programming works.
-Specifically, this folder is necessary when reading through the content on the `Free`/`Run` monad.

 ## Example

 ### A Problem